- Written by Dr.Mehmet Demircioglu

 If you are unstable, the procedure should pause until the cause is understood well enough to continue safely.
 Finishing fast is not the priority when your body is giving a warning.

-Anesthesia, adrenaline, and sedatives can make dizziness worse
+Anesthesia, adrenaline, or sedatives can worsen unsteadiness

 Local anesthesia itself is commonly used in hair transplant surgery, but the response can vary.
 Adrenaline in local anesthetic may make some people feel a faster heartbeat, shaking, or symptoms that feel like anxiety.
 Anesthesia and adrenaline in hair transplant are part of the safety discussion when you have dizziness, palpitations, or strong anxiety around procedures.

 Sedatives add another layer.
 They can make you sleepy, unsteady, less aware, or slower to react.
-That is one reason I do not support routine sedation for every patient.
+That is one reason I do not support routine sedation for every case.
 The decision should be medical, monitored, and conservative.
 Sedation during hair transplant should not be treated as a routine comfort extra.
 If sedation was used, the return to the hotel needs a clear escort and observation plan, not only a taxi reservation.

 You also need to disclose sleeping pills, anxiety tablets, stimulants such as caffeine or energy drinks, blood pressure medication, alcohol use, cannabis, and painkillers.
 A hidden tablet can change the safety picture.
 Even when the medicine seems unrelated, it may influence blood pressure, balance, alertness, or nausea.